An Affordable Work-From-Home Setup for Remote Workers - SitePoint

 BenQ 27″ Monitor

-This 27-inch monitor comes with a 1080 resolution, great for most remote work like web development, photo editing, software development, and programming.
-This resolution is also suitable for watching movies and videos after a long week of work.
-It has three media interfaces— HDMI, VGA, and DisplayPort (DP)— to give you options if your CPU lacks one of the ports.
+This 27-inch monitor comes with a 1080 resolution, excellent for most remote work like web development, photo editing, software development, and programming.
+This resolution is also suitable for watching movies and videos after a long work week.
+It has three media interfaces— HDMI, VGA, and DisplayPort (DP)— to give you options if your computer lacks one of the ports.

 The monitor has an ultra-slim bezel to maximize the display area.
 It also has a patented eye-care technology to protect your eyes when using it.
 The technology automatically adjusts brightness depending on the ambient light in your home office.